aaron-iles/compprog_students/module_0_intro_and_setup/assignments/github_setup.md

 6. Click "Create Repository".

 ### Clone the student materials repo
 Let's clone the student repo.
 Later on we will talk more about git.
-In your VM, run the following commands:
+In your VM, run the following commands using the "terminal" application:
 ```bash
 # Only do this AFTER you have created your GitHub account and added an ssh key.